Tarek-Hasan/Awesome-Daily/README.md

 ### x64

+  - [Bazzite](https://bazzite.gg) : Bazzite is a custom Fedora distro designed for Linux newcomers and enthusiasts alike with Steam pre-installed, HDR & VRR support, improved CPU schedulers for responsive gameplay, and numerous community-developed tools and tweaks to streamline gaming.
   - [openSUSE](https://www.opensuse.org) : The openSUSE distribution is a stable, easy to use and complete multi-purpose distribution.
 It is aimed towards users and developers working on the desktop or server.
   - [openKylin](https://www.openkylin.top) : openKylin is an Ubuntu-based distribution.
 It features UKUI, a lightweight desktop environment.
 Its visual appearance is similar to modern Windows, making it easier for new users of Linux.
   - [TUXEDO OS](https://www.tuxedocomputers.com/os) : TUXEDO OS is an Ubuntu-based distribution developed in Germany by TUXEDO Computers GmbH.
 The distribution uses KDE Plasma as the preferred desktop.